 1. I grew up in the San Fernando Valley, about 15 miles northwest of downtown Los Angeles.
 Star Wars, as you might expect, was a formative influence.
 I had most of the toys – the big one I never got, the Death Star, was given to me years later by my wife as a Valentine’s Day present.
 Sweet, right?
 As a kid, I had bootleg copies of the movies on VHS, and wore them down relentlessly.
-I also have a very vivid and happy memory of kicking back on the couch at my grandmother’s one fine day, reading Han Solo’s Revenge while she watched soap operas.
+I also have very vivid and happy memories of kicking back on the couch at my grandmother’s apartment, reading Han Solo’s Revenge while she watched soap operas.
 I couldn’t get enough.
 Still can’t.

-2. I lived in Westwood and West Los Angeles for about 12 years, during which time I earned bachelor’s degrees in sociology and psychology, an MBA with a finance concentration, and a wife (that’s “Brainstormer Lani”), whom I married in 2000.
-I sold most of my vintage Star Wars toys to pay for our wedding reception.
+2. I lived in Westwood and West Los Angeles for a good chunk of time, during which time I earned bachelor’s degrees in sociology and psychology, an MBA with a finance concentration, and a wife (that’s “Brainstormer Lani”).
+Our finances being what they were, I sold most of my vintage Star Wars toys to pay for our wedding reception.
 Still have a few fighters and figures.
 Yes, I let the kids play with the fighters.
 The figures, well, you know how things get lost around kids sometimes…

-3. We moved to New Hampshire (from where Brainstormer Lani hails) in 2003, so that we could afford a house on a bit of land, be closer to a larger part of the extended family, and have a beautiful place to raise our two boys – Quizmaster Joe (now 14) and Scorekeeper Declan (now 9).
+3. We moved to New Hampshire (from where Brainstormer Lani hails) a few years later so we could afford a house on a bit of land, be closer to a larger part of the extended family, and have a beautiful place to raise our two boys – Quizmaster Joe and Scorekeeper Declan.
 They aren’t as into Star Wars as I am, which is perfectly fine, but there are other fandoms we love and appreciate together.